-1. Prepare an annotated bibliography on that unit of the course.
-This should be ten to twenty sources (the number is not important; meeting the criteria for a good bibliography is) including some to explain how people in that community lived, some that explain discourse from that community, and some on the speakers we will be studying.
+- Prepare an annotated bibliography on that unit of the course.
+This should be ten to twenty sources including some to explain how people in that community lived, some that explain discourse from that community, and some on the speakers we will be studying.
 If appropriate, you may also want to read responses to public life or the speakers of the day in newspapers or magazines from the time and place.
 You may start with the bibliography on the class website, but should go beyond it.
 The bibliography should be well rounded.
 Although some of your sources may be from the internet, the internet cannot always be relied upon for quality sources of information.
-Therefore, you will want to make certain that you go beyond strict reliance on the internet.
-The bibliography should cite, in proper Chicago (Turabian) or APA format, sources you have consulted.
+You will want to make certain that you go beyond strict reliance on the internet.
+The bibliography should cite, in proper MLA or APA format, sources you have consulted.
 To each should be added an annotation.
-An annotation is two or three sentences that (1) describe what is contained in the source, and (2) explain what you learned from the source that you find important to add to our class discussion.
+An annotation is two or three sentences that (1) describe what is contained in the source, and (2) explain what you learned from the source that you find important to our class discussion.
 Attach a properly signed honors pledge.
+You may do the bibliography individually or in a group.
+All students choosing to complete the bibliography assignment in a group should sign off individually with an honor pledge on a bibliography submitted by a group and will receive an identical grade with all others in the group.
+The bibliography is due on the day we discuss your unit in the course.
+The bibliography will be five percent of your grade. - Classroom discussion.
+Read the material you gathered in the bibliography to prepare yourself for class discussion.
+It is also a good idea for the group to get together before the class discussion to share the knowledge they have attained in reading the material in their bibliography.
+You are responsible and will be graded on your participation in class on the day(s) when your community is discussed.
+I will expect you to have comments that go beyond the reading of the class and the lectures, comments that show your use of the bibliography you have constructed.
+Your grade on the discussion will be five percent of your final grade.